Some of our members in the UK ...

 and is formed in recycled single-use plastics and silver.

 Fascinated with the mind, Eleanor explores mental health and illness.
+She creates a physical representation of a journey invisible to

-She creates a physical representation of a journey invisible to others and encourages dialogue around this taboo subject.
+others and encourages dialogue around this taboo subject.

-She creates a physical representation of a journey invisible to others and encourages dialogue around this taboo subject.
+others and encourages dialogue around this taboo subject.

 Emily embraces an cathartic collaboration of creativity, health and sustaining the environment.
 Practicing brutal destructive